Don Hertzfeldt: Student films, 1995–1998

 Hertzfeldt made four 16mm animated student films while studying film at the University of California, Santa Barbara.

 Ah, L'Amour and Genre were produced at the ages of 18 and 19.
 Ah, L'Amour won the HBO Comedy Arts Festival Grand Prize for "World's Funniest Cartoon".

 His first dialogue short, Lily and Jim, was released in 1997, and tells the story of a disastrous blind date.
-Its partially improvised vocal performances helped the short win twenty five awards, including the Grand Prize at the New Orleans Film Festival.
+Its partially improvised vocal performances helped the short win twenty-five awards, including the Grand Prize at the New Orleans Film Festival.

 His final student cartoon, Billy's Balloon, is about an inexplicable attack on small children by malevolent balloons.
 It was nominated for the Short Film Palme d'Or at the 1999 Cannes Film Festival, and won the Grand Jury Award at the 1999 Slamdance Film Festival.
-In total, it won thirty three awards.
+In total, it won 33 awards.

 The popularity of each student short at film and animation festivals—and eventually around the world from screening on MTV and other networks—helped fund the next one, and eventually financed the production of his first film after college.

 Independent animation, 2000–present

 Rejected

 Soon after graduating from film school, Hertzfeldt purchased his own 35mm rostrum camera and made his next animated short, Rejected.

 Released nationwide in theaters through the Spike and Mike's Festival of Animation in 2000, the short won 27 film festival awards and was nominated for an Oscar for Best Animated Short Film the following year.

 Rejected is now considered a cult classic and one of the most influential animated films ever made.
-In the early 2000s, pirated copies of Rejected turned the film into a viral sensation online, where it has been credited with shaping the surreal sense of humor of the early Internet.
-In 2018 New York Magazine wrote, "If there is a single piece of media that inspired what we nebulously refer to as “internet humor,” it’s probably Rejected.
+In the early 2000s, pirated copies of Rejected turned the film into a viral video, where it has been credited with shaping the surreal sense of humor of the early Internet.
+In 2018 New York Magazine wrote, "If there is a single piece of media that inspired what we nebulously refer to as "internet humor," it's probably Rejected.

 In 2009, Rejected was the only short film named as one of the "Films of the Decade" by Salon.
 In 2010, it was noted as one of the five "most innovative animated films of the past ten years" by The Huffington Post.
 Indiewire film critic Eric Kohn named Rejected one of the "10 best films of the 21st century" on his list for the BBC Culture poll in 2016.

 The film presents itself as a reel of rejected commercial work by a fictional version of Don Hertzfeldt.
-The commissioned animated vignettes grow more and more abstract and inappropriate as the animator suffers a mental breakdown, until they literally fall apart.
+The commissioned animated vignettes grow more and more abstract and inappropriate as the animator suffers a mental breakdown until they fall apart.